How do you apply to the NDIS?

 What if you’re in a remote or very remote area?

-We understand it might be hard to get your treating professional to complete their part of the application form in a remote or very remote area.
+We understand it might be hard to get your treating professional to give evidence of your impairments in a remote or very remote area.
 If it’s hard to get your treating professional to do this, let us know.

 You might not need to give us as much evidence about your impairment as people in big cities, depending on what services are available in your area.
 We use a technical definition for remote and very remote.